-HB 87 and HB 2 are state laws (summarized below) that may impact local government CDBG projects.
-Because DCA is not the state agency charged with enforcement of these laws, we monitor for HB 87 and HB 2 on a limited basis and primarily to alert local governments to the implications of HB 87 and HB 2 for their CDBG projects.
+Georgia Immigration Reform laws may impact local government CDBG projects.
+Because DCA is not the state agency charged with enforcement of these laws, we monitor them on a limited basis primarily to alert local governments to their implications for their CDBG projects.
 See the Sections below regarding monitoring.
-Note that the Georgia Department of Audits and Accounts (DOAA) is the primary enforcement agency for these laws and that DOAA has the responsibility for auditing compliance with HB 87 and HB 2, regardless of whether or not the project or activity is funded with CDBG dollars.
-In addition, because DCA has only a limited role in monitoring HB 87 and HB 2, DCA strongly encourages communities to consult primary resources for addressing these laws' requirements.
+Note that the Georgia Department of Audits and Accounts (DOAA) is the primary enforcement agency for these laws and that DOAA has the responsibility for auditing compliance, regardless of whether the project or activity is funded with CDBG dollars.
+In addition, because DCA has only a limited role in monitoring the implementation of these laws, DCA strongly encourages communities to consult primary resources for addressing these laws' requirements.
 Primary resources include: 1) your local government attorney; 2) the Department of Audits and Accounts; 3) the Department of Law; 4) either the Georgia Municipal Association (GMA) or the Association of County Commissioners Georgia (ACCG).
 Links are provided below to these sources in the Section entitled Link to CDBG Monitoring Forms for HB 87 and HB 2.

-Summary of House Bill 87--O.C.G.A.
-13-10
+Summary of O.C.G.A.
+13-10-90 and 91